Reddit IPO: Everything you need to know about Reddit

 Reddit is owned by Condé Nast Publications, a global media company, who bought the company from founders Huffman and Ohanian one year after it was created for $10 to $20 million.

-Current investors in Reddit also include Fidelity Investments, Andreessen Horowitz, Sequoia Capital and Tencent Holdings.
+Current investors in Reddit also include Fidelity Investments, Andreessen Horowitz, Sequoia Capital, Tencent Holdings and OpenAI CEO Sam Altman.

 Board of directors of Reddit